hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/distinct-on.md

 - Not only columns can be used in the DISTINCT ON clause, but virtually any comparable expression.
 - The DISTINCT ON clause can include multiple expressions.
 All of them are used to compare and discard rows.

-DISTINCT ON is only available in the PostgreSQL database.
+DISTINCT ON is only implemented by the PostgreSQL database.

 ## Examples